On the shape of Gaussian scale-free polymer networks: Network construction algorithms and Results

-Before going any further, let us note that within the framework of Wei's method, the peculiarities of the eigenvalue spectra $\{\sigma\}$ of Kirchhoff matrix are determinate in evaluating the size and shape conformation characteristics.
-The eigenvalues spectra of denrimers D(3,$n$) up to $n=6$ have been evaluated exactly in \cite{Cai1997}, and for general tree-like structures in \cite{Dolgushev2017}.
+Before going any further, let us note that within the framework of Wei's method, the peculiarities of the Kirchhoff matrix eigenvalue spectrum $\{\sigma\}$ are determinative in evaluating the size and shape conformation characteristics.
+The eigenvalue spectra of denrimers D(3,$n$) up to $n=6$ were evaluated exactly in \cite{Cai1997}, and for general tree-like structures in \cite{Dolgushev2017}.

 An estimate for an upper bound $\sigma_{{\rm sup}}$ for the eigenvalue spectrum of Kirchhoff matrix of a graph containing $i=1,\ldots,N$ nodes of degrees $k_1,\ldots,k_N$ correspondingly has been found in \cite{Guo2005}: